hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 # **How to Safely Store Your Wallet**

-In the following tutorial, we'll talk about some concepts related to wallets & keys so you can be familiar with them.
+In the following tutorial, we'll talk about some concepts related to wallets & keys, so you can be familiar with them.

 - ### **About Keys**